Skip to main content

 May 1

-As an incoming freshmen, you can earn your Doctor of Occupational Therapy in just six years!
+As an incoming student, you can earn your Doctor of Occupational Therapy in just six years!
 With a six-year program offered in Grand Forks, ND, and a satellite campus in Casper, WY, UND's pre-occupational therapy program is composed of two segments:

 The first three years of the curriculum are considered to be Pre-Occupational Therapy (pre-professional) and include the following courses: